JimSeker/BroadCastReceiver/README.md

 `BroadCastDemo2`: (Kotlin) Setup to receive intents about battery status and power status.  it uses dynamic registered receivers to get the information.

-`BroadcastNoti`: (Java) A reimplementation of the [notification demo](https://github.com/JimSeker/notifications), but using only receivers for the broadcast.
+`BroadcastNoti`: (Java) The activity sends a broadcast to the reciever (2 minute later using the alarmmanager) and show a notification.
+For more information about notifications see:  [notification](https://github.com/JimSeker/notifications)

-`BroadcastNoti_kt`: (Kotlin) A reimplementation of the [notification demo](https://github.com/JimSeker/notifications), but using only receivers for the broadcast.
+`BroadcastNoti_kt`: (Kotlin) The activity sends a broadcast to the reciever (2 minute later using the alarmmanager) and show a notification.
+For more information about notifications see:  [notification](https://github.com/JimSeker/notifications)

 ---